 I love branches and natural elements in decor, so when I was setting up my feminine master bedroom in the first house I owned, in 2010, I decided to playfully try integrating a small tree into my bedroom to add whimsy and woodland spirit to my monochromatic Grey bedroom.

 I wish I’d been a better photographer during the season of my life when this real tree was decoration in my bedroom.
 Nevertheless, here are a few of the photos I have of my bedroom during this time period.

 A few years later (and as you can see, much father in my development as a photographer!)
-I helped a friend outfit a house purchased to operate as an AirBnB.
+I helped a friend outfit a house she’d recently purchased to operate as an Airbnb.
 In the bedroom below: branches were introduced as a way to soften the wall behind.

 To create this wall of “trees” behind the headboard we actually had a bigger design challenge: there was a window behind the bed!

 With no good way to work around the window and use the light, we decided to hide the window behind the bed via the method I’ve used before and outlined in my article on how to hide a window behind a bed, and it worked like a charm.
 This pretty white curtain was the end result, but it looked a little too bland in the bright white room.

 Trees were a charming FREE way to add interest behind the headboard in this bedroom.
 To secure these trees, a long shallow cardboard box was sourced, weighted down, and placed on the floor behind the headboard.
 X’s were cut in the top of the cardboard box at intervals and branches were inserted through the X’s.

 How to use a Deciduous Tree Branch in your Decor Indoors: